python-discord/site/pydis_site/apps/content/resources/guides/python-guides/subclassing_bot.md

 ---
 title: Subclassing Bot
-description: "Subclassing the Bot to add more functionality and customisability."
+description: "Subclassing the discord.py Bot class to add more functionality and customisability."
 ---

 ## Basic Subclassing